 It follows that any group $(A,\cdot)$ and map $\gamma:A\to \Aut(A,\cdot)$ such that for all $a,b\in A$,

 determine a skew brace $(A,\cdot,\circ)$, where $(A,\circ)$ is given by \eqref{eq: circ wrt gamma}.
-Any map $\gamma$ satisfying \eqref{eq: gamma function} is called a \emph{gamma function}. \begin{definition} Let $(A,\cdot,\circ)$ be a skew brace. \begin{enumerate} \item A \emph{left ideal} of $A$ is a subgroup $I$ of $(A,\cdot)$ such that $\lexp{I}{\gamma(a)}\subseteq I$ for all $a\in A$. \item An \emph{ideal} of $A$ is a left ideal $I$ which is moreover normal in $(A,\cdot)$ and $(A,\circ)$. \end{enumerate} \end{definition} From \eqref{eq: circ wrt gamma} we immediately see that (left) ideals are also subgroups of $(A,\circ)$, so in particular they are subskew braces of $A$.
-Ideals are precisely the appropriate substructure needed to define a quotient of a skew brace.
-Indeed, it follows that given an ideal $I$ of $A$, $a\cdot I=I\cdot a=a\circ I=I\circ a$ for all $a\in A$.
+Any map $\gamma$ satisfying \eqref{eq: gamma function} is called a \emph{gamma function} on $(A,\cdot)$. \begin{definition} Let $A$ be a skew brace. \begin{enumerate} \item A \emph{left ideal} of $A$ is a subgroup $I$ of $(A,\cdot)$ such that $\lexp{I}{\gamma(a)}\subseteq I$ for all $a\in A$. \item An \emph{ideal} of $A$ is a left ideal $I$ which is moreover normal in $(A,\cdot)$ and $(A,\circ)$. \end{enumerate} \end{definition} From \eqref{eq: circ wrt gamma} we immediately see that (left) ideals of a skew brace $A$ are also subgroups of $(A,\circ)$, so in particular they are subskew braces of $A$.
+Ideals are precisely the appropriate substructures needed to define the quotient of a skew brace by this substructure.
+Indeed, given an ideal $I$ of $A$, we have $a\cdot I=I\cdot a=a\circ I=I\circ a$ for all $a\in A$.
 We can thus construct the \emph{quotient skew brace} $A/I$ in the natural way.
 An example of an ideal is the \emph{socle} of a skew brace $A$, defined as $\Soc(A)=\ker (\gamma)\cap Z(A,\cdot)$.
 Another example is given by the kernel of any skew brace homomorphism.

 For $a,b\in A$, we define $a*b=\lexp{b}{\gamma(a)}\cdot b^{-1}=a^{-1}\cdot (a\circ b)\cdot b^{-1}$.
 One way to think about this new operation is as a commutator which measures how close $\lexp{b}{\gamma(a)}$ is to $b$.
 Equivalently, $a*b$ can be seen as a measure in difference between $a\cdot b$ and $a\circ b$.
-Indeed, it is clear that these coincide precisely if $a*b=1$.
+Indeed, it is clear that these coincide if and only if $a*b=1$.
 Yet another way to see this operation becomes apparent when we look at the correspondence between two-sided braces and Jacobson radical rings, where $*$ yields precisely the ring operation of the associated Jacobson radical ring \cite{Rum07a}.
 For subsets $X,Y\subseteq A$ we define $X*Y$ as the subgroup of $(A,\cdot)$ generated by

 Taking $X=Y=A$ we obtain $A^2=A*A$, which is an ideal of $A$ with the property that $A/A^2$ is a trivial skew brace.